firebolt-db/godocs/docs/sql_reference/functions-reference/array/index-of.md

 # INDEX\_OF

-Returns the index position of the first occurrence of the element in the array (or `0` if not found).
+Returns the index position of the first occurrence of the element in the array (or `NULL` if not found).

 ## Syntax
 {: .no_toc}